College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 Financial Information

-Chicago Teacher Residents receive a discounted rate on DePaul tuition.
-Residents can expect to pay approximately $21,000 in tuition for the entire program.
+Resident teachers receive a discounted rate on DePaul tuition.
+They can expect to pay approximately $21,000 in tuition for the entire program.

-As enrolled graduate students at DePaul, residents are eligible to apply for student loans and loan deferment through the university.
-Many residents choose to supplement their training salary to cover the cost of their master’s degree and other living costs by applying for student loans.
-Residents enrolled in a high-needs masters program may be eligible for the TEACH Grant.
+As enrolled graduate students at DePaul, resident teachers are eligible to apply for student loans and loan deferment through the university.
+Many resident teachers choose to supplement their training salary to cover the cost of their master’s degree and other living costs by applying for student loans.
+Resident teachers enrolled in a high-needs masters program may be eligible for the TEACH Grant.
+AUSL provides resident teachers with a $22,100 AUSL Resident Scholarship, paid directly to them, to cover costs throughout the training year.

 For additional information on financial aid, payment plans, loan forgiveness and scholarships, please contact the Office of Financial Aid at (312) 362-8610 or finaid1@depaul.edu